gravito-framework/gravito/docs/en/guide/sentinel-auth.md

 }
 ```

+### Registration and authentication endpoints

+The satellite exposes four JSON endpoints under `/api/membership/passkeys`:

+- `POST /register/options` – guarded by `auth()` so the member must already be signed in before receiving the registration challenge.
+- `POST /register/verify` – validates the attestation response, persisting the credential (including `displayName`, `transports`, and `id`) while keeping the session active.
+- `POST /login/options` – accepts a member email and returns an authentication challenge for that account.
+- `POST /login/verify` – verifies the assertion and reuses the existing `AuthManager` to sign the member in.

-Passkeys rely on session storage, so ensure you register `OrbitPulsar` (or any session adapter) and call the `/register/options`, `/register/verify`, `/login/options`, and `/login/verify` endpoints with `credentials: 'include'`.
-For client examples, see [`satellites/membership/docs/PASSKEYS.md`](../../satellites/membership/docs/PASSKEYS.md).
+Passkeys rely on session storage, so ensure you register `OrbitPulsar` (or any session adapter) and call the above endpoints with `credentials: 'include'`.
+The server keeps each challenge in the session so it can compare it with the response.

+### Client integration tips

+- After authenticating, call `/register/options`, run `startRegistration` from `@simplewebauthn/browser`, and POST the credential payload (optionally including `displayName`) to `/register/verify`.
+- For passkey logins, POST the member’s email to `/login/options`, call `startAuthentication`, and submit the resulting assertion to `/login/verify`.
+- Catch and render JSON errors on the frontend to inform the user when attestation/authentication fails.
+- The backend already saves the credential metadata, so store `credential.id` or `displayName` client-side if you plan to expose a “registered devices” list later.

+For client examples and a full roundtrip, see [`satellites/membership/docs/PASSKEYS.md`](../../satellites/membership/docs/PASSKEYS.md).

 ## Gate Authorization